 The number of reported cases is rising

 The figures listed in the crime statistics have been rising steadily for several years.
 This could be the result of an increased willingness to report.
-The number of abuse images posted on the internet has tripled in the last five years.
-It increased by more than 50 per cent just in 2020 according to the police crime statistics.
+The number of abuse images posted on the internet has doubled between the year 2020 (21,868 cases) and the year 2022 (48,821 cases).
 As only a small proportion of the offences are reported or documented in the care systems, many offences are not statistically recorded and therefore remain hidden.

 A national prevalence survey covering sexual violence against minors, which includes research into the unreported cases and links between the different released figures, as required by the WHO, has not yet been implemented in Germany.